Cobh (Cork), Ireland

 Set out on foot accompanied by your guide and board a boat to Spike Island.

 The boat is not exclusive to Holland America Line guests.
 Wear comfortable walking shoes.
-Terrain includes gravel and flagstones and is uneven in places with steps throughout.
-Dress warmly in layers with a wind- and waterproof outer layer.
-Wear comfortable walking shoes.
+The surface is gravel and flagstones and is uneven in places.
+There are steps throughout.
+Wear warm, comfortable, clothing; bring a waterproof outer layer.